 1. Ride the Scooter Track at The Station

 Test drive your scooter or bike at the newest Scooter Track in town!
 Newcastle’s old train station is a new contemporary destination full of beautiful heritage buildings and local artisan shops.
-Sit down with a coffee while the kids race around The Station street circuit.
+Sit down with a coffee from Wildflower City while the kids race around The Station street circuit.
 The Station also features a 6500-kilogram replica of the old Newcastle Flyer which is modeled off the Steam Locomotive which used to operate between Newcastle and Sydney, commonly known as ‘The Flyer’.